malbarbo/na-progfun/04-tipos-de-dados/notas-de-aula.md

 De acordo com <https://hexdocs.pm/gleam_stdlib/gleam/option.html>:

-*In other languages failible functions may return either `Result` or `Option` depending on whether there is more information to be given about the failure.
-In Gleam all failible functions return `Result`, and `Nil` is used as the error if there is no extra detail to give.
+*In other languages, fallible functions may return either `Result` or `Option` depending on whether there is more information to be given about the failure.
+In Gleam all fallible functions return `Result`, and `Nil` is used as the error if there is no extra detail to give.
 This consistency removes the boilerplate that would otherwise be needed to convert between `Option` and `Result` types, and makes APIs more predictable.*

 ## Erros